Dniel97/orpheusdl-beatport/README.md

 | username | Enter your Beatport email/username address here |
 | password | Enter your Beatport password here               |

-**NOTE: You need an active "LINK" subscription to use this module.
-"Professional", formerly known as "LINK Pro" is required to get  AAC 256 kbit/s?**
+**NOTE: You need an active "Link" subscription to use this module.
+"Professional", formerly known as "LINK Pro" is required to get  AAC 256 kbit/s.**

 <!-- Contact -->
 ## Contact